gravitational/workshop/README.md

 # Workshop

-K8s 101 workshop using Minkube and Mattermost
+K8s 101 workshop using Minikube and Mattermost

 ## Installation